axelarnetwork/axelar-core/pages/dev/intro.md

 Axelar enables secure, any-to-any communication across blockchains, regardless of consensus mechanism or message payload.

 Cross-chain apps built on Axelar are truly permissionless, meaning that their transactions cannot be censored by any oracle, relayer or validator.
-Axelar introduces no new trust assumptions between proof-of-stake chains.
+Axelar is based on the same proof-of-stake security model as many of the chains it connects.

 ## Basic functions